Ahmed Zaki Yamani

-Ahmed Zaki Yamani (أحمد زكي يماني; 30 June 1930 – 23 February 2021) was a Saudi Arabian politician who served as Minister of Petroleum and Mineral Resources from 1962 to 1986, and a minister in the Organization of the Petroleum Exporting Countries (OPEC) for 25 years.
+Ahmed Zaki Yamani (أحمد زكي يماني; 30 June 1930 – 23 February 2021) was a Saudi Arabian politician who served as Minister of Petroleum and Mineral Resources under four Saudi monarchs from 1962 to 1986, and a minister in the Organization of the Petroleum Exporting Countries (OPEC) for 25 years.

 With degrees from institutions including New York University School of Law, Harvard Law School, and a doctorate from the University of Exeter, Yamani became a close adviser to the Saudi government in 1958 and then became oil minister in 1962.
 He is known for his role during the 1973 oil embargo, when he spurred OPEC to quadruple the price of crude oil.

 In December 1975, Yamani and the other OPEC ministers were taken hostage by the terrorist Carlos (the Jackal) in Vienna, Austria.
 The hostages were released after two days riding an airplane across North Africa, even though Carlos was ordered by his superiors to execute Yamani and his Iranian counterpart Jamshid Amouzegar.

-Yamani stepped down from his role as the oil minister when he was dismissed by King Fahd in October 1986.
-In 1990, Yamani founded the Centre for Global Energy Studies, a market analysis group, and remained involved in private investments and cultural foundations.
+Yamani was dismissed as the oil minister by King Fahd in October 1986.
+In 1990, Yamani founded the Centre for Global Energy Studies, a market analysis group, and remained involved in private investments and cultural foundations until his death in 2021.

 Early life and education

-Ahmed Zaki Yamani was born in Mecca on 30 June 1930, one of three children.
+Ahmed Zaki Yamani was born in Mecca on 30 June 1930, the youngest of three children.
 His father, Hassan Yamani, was a Qadi in the Hejaz and a respected scholar of Islamic law, acting as Grand Mufti in Indonesia and Malaysia.
+His mother, Fatima Suruji, was a poet as well as a homemaker.

 Yamani's grandfather was Grand Mufti in Turkey.
 The Yamani surname originates from Yemen from where his paternal ancestors originated.

 Yamani earned a bachelor's degree in law at King Fouad I University in Cairo in 1951.
 Next, the Saudi government sent Yamani to New York University's Comparative Law Institute for non-American lawyers at NYU Law School and in 1955 he received a master's degree in comparative jurisprudence.
 With the help of an NYU professor, Yamani spent the next year at Harvard Law School earning his second master's in 1956.